- How is acute lymphocytic leukemia treated?

 - More acute lymphocytic leukemia treatment information

-If the leukemia is refractory – that is, if it doesn't go away with the first treatment (which happens in about 10% to 20% of cases) – then newer or more intensive doses of drugs may be tried, although they are less likely to work.
+If the leukemia is refractory – that is, if it doesn’t go away with the first treatment (which happens in about 10% to 20% of patients) – then newer or more intensive doses of drugs may be tried, although they are less likely to work.
+Blinatumomab (Blincyto) may be an option for patients with B-cell ALL.
 A stem cell transplant may be tried if the leukemia can be put into at least partial remission.
 Clinical trials of new treatment approaches may also be considered.

 If leukemia goes into remission with the initial treatment but then comes back (recurs), it will most often do so in the bone marrow and blood.
 Occasionally, the brain or spinal fluid will be the first place it recurs.

 In these cases, it is sometimes possible to put the leukemia into remission again with more chemotherapy (chemo), although this remission is not likely to last.
 The approach to treatment may depend on how soon the leukemia returns after the first treatment.
-If the relapse occurs after a long time interval, the same or similar treatment may be used to try to achieve a second remission.
+If the relapse occurs after a long interval, the same or similar treatment may be used to try for a second remission.
 If the time interval is shorter, more aggressive chemo with other drugs may be needed.
+Blinatumomab (Blincyto) may be an option for patients with B-cell ALL.

 ALL patients with the Philadelphia chromosome who were taking a targeted drug like imatinib (Gleevec) are often switched to another targeted drug.